 - Add the strawberry jam to the jar, leaving 1/4 inch headspace.
 Use a skinny spatula to help remove air pockets.

 - Wipe down jar rims and add the lids.
 Seal to fingertip tightness.
 (Screw on till you feel resistance.
 Too loose, jar won’t seal, too tight air won’t release properly.)

-- Remove jars and let cool 12 to 24 hours.
+- Remove jars and let cool for 12 to 24 hours.
 Check the seal by removing the band and pressing the center of each lid.
 If you are able to indent the lid, your jam did not seal properly.
-Store in a cool dry location for 1 for best quality, but maybe good for up to 2 years.
+Store in a cool, dry location for 1 for best quality, but may be good for up to 2 years.
 Be sure to test your jar for spoilage before using it.

-Keep in mind, higher altitudes affect boiling and you will need to process the jam differently.
-(I believe I read boiling points are lower at high altitude.)
+Keep in mind higher altitudes affect boiling, and you will need to process the jam differently.
+(I believe I read boiling points are lower at high altitudes.)